Open-source political campaign: Similar terms

+This is sometimes called simply open source campaigning.
 A similar term, "open-source governance," refers to overhauling or replacing existing government institutions in order to allow direct citizen input into the government.
 The narrower term "open politics" refers to a specific theory derived from those of Bernard Crick and others advocating development of political virtues, and strict adherence to human rights law.

 By contrast, open-source politics is a term favored by technologists, and is often used interchangeably with the term "politics 2.0."
 Politics 2.0 has been covered by leading sites Mother Jones, the BBC, GigaOM, TechCrunch and techPresident, among others.

 Objections to and usage of the term

 Some people, especially from the software engineering industry, dislike the term open-source politics because they feel that the technologies that the term references are not open source.
 For example, YouTube and MySpace do not operate under an open-source licence.
 Proponents of the term argue that "open-source politics" is a preferable term to "open politics" because the term "open source" is an artful way to reference the idea that it is technology that is making politics more participatory.
 Opponents are concerned that use of the term "open source" in this context causes unnecessary confusion, and it has been suggested that the term "open politics" or politics 2.0 be used instead.